coteditor/CotEditor/CONTRIBUTING.md

 ### Localization

 _2023-08-01: CotEditor project now gradually migrates the localization format to the strings catalog that is newly introduced in Xcode 15.
-We will update the localization policy when the migration has completely done._
+We will update the technical localization policy when the migration has completely done._

 Fixing/updating existing localizations is always welcome.
 The project team adds `FIXME:` tag as a comment in the localized strings files if there are updated strings to be localized.

-If your localization makes the Autolayout destroy, try first making the sentence shorter.
+If your localization makes some layout in views destroy, try first making the sentence shorter.
 However, if it's impossible, then just tell us about it with a screenshot when you make a pull-request.
-We'll update the storyboard file to layout your localized terms correctly.
+We'll update the view to layout your localized text correctly.

 #### Good references for localization